senjuns/senjuns/wiki/BEST_PRACTICES.md

 ```

 **IMPORTANT**: Follow the branch [commit convention](#commit-convention)
+**IMPORTANT**: the `git add --all` saves a lot of time but is also a bit risky because you might check in files you don't want to check in!
+So before you do that command I suggest to check via VS Code which files are added and changed.

 Git cli will might ask you that the remote branch needs to be created.
 Just follow that instruction.